 Then from Labor Day weekend until the last Sunday In October the visitor center is open again on Saturday and Sunday only from 10 a.m. to 4 p.m.
 This information center is staffed by volunteers who are familiar with the area and can answer most questions.
 While your there, please check out the new walking trail and exhibits.

 Wappapello Lake, in cooperation with the Missouri Department of Conservation, provides Missouri certified Hunter Education Courses at the Bill Emerson Memorial Visitor Center in March and September.

 Water Safety Programs are conducted to help promote safety at the three beaches.
 They are conducted on weekends, Memorial Day through Labor Day and are available upon special request.

 Natural Resources Management topics are presented to schools and a variety of groups to inform individuals of management techniques as well as the diversity of wildlife and opportunities found at Wappapello Lake.

 Many Interpretive Services Programs are conducted for students throughout the school year and during the summer.
-These programs include but are not limited to water safety, featuring Ranger Willie B. Safe, wetlands and animal adaptations.
+These programs include but are not limited to water safety, featuring Ranger Willie B. Safe, wetlands, predator vs. prey, animal adaptations, and many more .
 Programs can also be developed to fit a classroom's individual curriculum upon request.